ingadhoc/product/product_replenishment_cost/README.rst

 #.
 New Replenishment Cost Last Update
 #.
 Track changes of RC (Replenishment Cost) Last update, RC Base Cost, RC Base Cost Currency
 #.
 Update RC Last Update automatically if RC Base Cost or RC Base Cost Currency changes (NOTE: currency exchange changes are not tracked)
+#.
+Add Product Replenshiment Cost Rules.
+Each rule can have several lines, each line can add a percentage and a fixed amount.
+It also update "RC Last Update" automatically if rule or rule lines change.
+Also changes in rules lines are tracked inside the rules.

 Installation
 ============